-Whether you’re after a quick overnight hike, or are keen to stretch those legs for anywhere from a few days to a couple of weeks, Victoria has an epic hike for you to tackle.
+Whether you’re after a quick overnight hike, or are keen to stretch those legs for anywhere from a few days to a couple of weeks, Victoria has an epic multi-day hike for you to tackle.

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for thess lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

-These are nine of the best multiday hikes in Victoria that trek through some of the most stunning national parks and diverse landscapes in the state.
+These are nine of the best multi-day hikes in Victoria that trek through some of the most stunning national parks and diverse landscapes in the state.

 Heads up!
 A pretty rough fire season has led to parts of these tracks being closed.
 Always check local alerts for the most up to date information on track status and conditions.